 4. Nursing bras

 Although breastfeeding mother’s don’t necessarily need nursing bras, you can’t beat the convenience!
 Nursing bras are designed with a special clip that unlocks when it’s time to feed your baby.
 Nursing bras make breastfeeding in public easier and more private.
-You can also buy nursing shirts and tanks that make breastfeeding on the go a breeze!
+You can also buy nursing shirts and nursing tanks that make breastfeeding on the go a breeze!
 As much as possible, avoid tight-fitting or underwire bras while you are nursing, as these can cause painful clogged ducts over time.

 5. Lanolin cream